Mangrove snapper

 The mangrove snapper or gray snapper (Lutjanus griseus) is a species of snapper native to the western Atlantic Ocean from Massachusetts to Brazil, the Gulf of Mexico, Bermuda, and the Caribbean Sea.
 The species can be found in a wide variety of habitats, including brackish and fresh waters.
-It is commercially importantand is sought as a game fish.
+It is commercially important and is sought as a game fish.
 It can also be found in the aquarium trade.

 Description

 Its color is typically greyish red, but can change color from bright red to copper red.
 It has a dark stripe running across its eye if observed from the top when it is under water.
 This species can reach a length of 89 cm, though most do not exceed 40 cm.
 The greatest recorded weight for this species is 20 kg.